decltypeme/semsem/readme.md

 3. Same for the history command
 4. !
 2asv would work as !
 2
 5. Assumption: history is NOT recorded in history, if you want build with HISTORY_IN_HISTORY
 6. Calling !
 1 will place in history the corresponding
+7. Unsucessful calls for history are not placed in history
+8. Anything starting with "!" is a history command
+9. SIGINT are handled to terminate the current process in the foreground